What Is a Good A1C Level? Chart by Age and Risk Category

 Use the A1C CalculatorA1C Ranges: Normal, Prediabetes, and Diabetes

-The A1C test measures the percentage of your hemoglobin (a protein in red blood cells) that is coated with sugar.
-Higher blood sugar means more coated hemoglobin.
-The standard diagnostic thresholds, established by the American Diabetes Association, are:
+A1C measures what percentage of your hemoglobin (the protein in red blood cells that carries oxygen) is sugar-coated.
+More sugar in your blood means more coated hemoglobin.
+The ADA thresholds:

 | A1C Level | Category | Estimated Avg.
 Blood Sugar | What It Means |